AIgineerAB/SQL_duckdb_course/02_setup_duckdb/README.md

 ## Duckdb in visual studio code
-- install sql tools
+- install sql tools extension
-- install duckdb driver for sql
+- install duckdb sql tools extension
 - remove session in sqltools
 - go to settings.json and add these